pyroteus/pyroteus/docs/source/maths/3-metric-based.rst

 The metric-based framework
 ==========================

-The goal-oriented mesh adaptation functionality in Pyroteus is designed such that it is agnostic of the specific method used to modify the mesh.
+The goal-oriented mesh adaptation functionality in Goalie is designed such that it is agnostic of the specific method used to modify the mesh.
 However, to give a concrete example, this section describes the *metric-based* mesh adaptation